Trafalgar Township

 Named after Cape Trafalgar where Horatio Nelson led the English fleet to victory over the Spanish and French at the Battle of Trafalgar, the township was created in 1806.
 Trafalgar was one of three townships surveyed by Samuel Street Wilmot after the purchase of land from the Mississaugas in 1805.

 The boundaries extended from Lake Ontario in the south to Steeles Avenue in the north, and from Winston Churchill Boulevard in the east to Burloak Drive in the west.
 In 1962, the township was amalgamated into Oakville.
 Dundas Street was the main transportation corridor through the township.
+The name lives on today as Trafalgar Road, a major north-south road through Oakville and Halton Hills.

 Wheat was the main agricultural crop of farms in the township for most of its history with the crop taking up from one quarter to one third of the cultivated land.